Friday, 2 June 2023

 THE SARTORIAL ELEGANCE OF SERIE A: A.S.
 ROMA, 1990-91 [NR/ENNERRE]

-Notwithstanding the loss of Carlo Ancelotti to AC Milan – from where Leidholm had just came – Roma looked a decent proposition ahead of ‘87-88.
+Notwithstanding the loss of Carlo Ancelotti to AC Milan – from where Leidholm had just came – Roma looked a decent proposition ahead of ‘87/88.
 Club legends Giuseppe Giannini and Bruno Conti were still present and correct, Polish midfielder Zbigniew Boniek had another season left in him, and the new coach was able to lure promising defender Gianluca Signorini from Parma (who would leave after one season for Genoa) and the highly coveted German striker Rudi Völler from Werder Bremen.
-And so it proved to be.
+And so it proved.
 Völler took time to settle but Giannini rose to the occasion scoring 11 times from his position in midfield, helping Roma to secure third place behind Napoli and AC Milan, thus qualifying for the UEFA Cup.

 1988-89’s campaign failed to meet expectations.
 Roma were knocked out in the third round of the UEFA Cup by East German minnows Dynamo Dresden, only made it as far as the second round of the Coppa Italia, and finished a disappointing seventh in Serie A. Nils Liedholm was sent packing, as were the under-performing Brazilian pairing of Andrade and Renato.
 On a brighter note, Rudi Völler appeared to be finding his feet, having scored 15 goals in all competitions.

 At any rate, club president Dino Viola had already decided he wanted Ottavio Bianchi to assume coaching responsibilities, and would have employed him a year earlier if Bianchi’s contract with Napoli had allowed for it.
-(Radice had not been made aware of this and it left a sour taste in his mouth when it became clear that he’d merely been hired as temporary cover while Roma waited for Bianchi to become available.)
+(Radice had not been made aware of this and it left a sour taste in his mouth when it became clear that he’d merely been hired as temporary cover whilst Roma waited for Bianchi to become available.)
 Ottavio Bianchi, when he finally arrived in the summer of 1990, enlisted the services of his ex-Napoli employee Andrea Carnevale, who was very quickly caught out on a doping violation (along with goalkeeper Angelo Peruzzi) and banned from competing for the next 12 months.
 Brazilian defender Aldair signed from Benfica, shoring up a defence that already included the German centre-back Thomas Berthold.

 Meanwhile, Ennerre decided to ditch the acrylic and embrace polyester.
 In every other respect the shirt was pretty much the same, save for two strands of yellow piping running diagonally from the neck down to under the arm.
 Moreover, as at Napoli, Ennerre supplied two versions of the same shirt: one in unembellished polyester and the other micro-patterned with NR’s magnificent logo.
 They also provided a second away jersey, in the same style as Napoli's so-called 'cup shirt'.
 White with a red and yellow convoluted stripe reaching from one arm to the other, the top was used sparingly but has since become something a cult classic.